 Here are some resources created just for kids to help them learn more about food allergies.
-The links below include books, videos, games, music and classroom resources.
+The links below include books, videos, games, music, and classroom resources.

 Panda, one of the main characters on the “We Bare Bears” cartoon, has a peanut allergy.
 His allergy is a common part of the story line.
 The cartoon shows the characters avoiding peanuts and using epinephrine auto-injectors to treat allergic reactions.

-Note: this show does show characters having anaphylactic reactions.
+Note: This show does show characters having anaphylactic reactions.
 Even though it handles reactions positively, you might want to watch it first if your child is alarmed by seeing reactions on TV.

 Forty-five percent of severe allergic reactions in schools begin in the classroom.
-A Teal Classroom encourages being safe and inclusive for everyone with food allergies.
+A Teal Classroom™ means you have a classroom that encourages being safe and inclusive for people (students and staff) with food allergies.
 Share this guide with your child's teacher, school nurse and administrators as a resource to raise food allergy awareness in your child’s school.
 This book is available as a free PDF download.

 Did you know some craft supplies and school activities can have hidden food allergens?
 Use our list to know what allergens to watch for.
 You can also use the list to teach your child to identify possible allergens in items like play dough.
 Or share your list with your child's teacher as you work together to make their classroom safe.